campugnatus/stripe-shop/README.md

 	* docker v20.10.17, docker-compose v2.6.0

-* run `make dev` to run in development mode with hot-reloading
+The entry point is ./make.sh

-* run `make build` to create docker images for deployment
+	./make.sh dev		to run in dev mode with hot reloading ./make.sh build		to build docker images for deployment ./make.sh stage		to run the containers locally as if in production